-In order to transfer data directory between clusters it is a good practice to tar the directory and generate md5sum string for the tarred file before transferring .
+In order to transfer the data directory between clusters, it is a good practice to compress the directory and generate md5sum string for the compressed file before transferring.
 This string should match with md5sum value generated after transferring the file.
 This is to ensure complete and uncorrupted transfer of data.
 Steps are listed here,

-data : Directory with data to be tarred
+data : Directory with data to be compressed

 (2) Create md5sum string